fishcus/KAP-manual/en/model/computed_column/overview.en.md

 - **Re-use and reference:**
   - In a project, a computed column can be reused across different models.
 So its name and expression should be unique.
   - In a new data model, you can re-use computed columns which are already defined in another model on the same table.
   - You can define a new computed column based on an existing computed column.
+This is called nested computed colmun and it can also be reused in another computed column.
 - **Others:**
   - It's highly recommended to define computed column only on the fact table, although you can define computed column on lookup tables which are not stored as snapshots.
   - You can define different computed columns in different models with following the guideline above.